YevheniiM/ProcessesMonitor/README.md

 ![Image alt](https://github.com/YevheniiMoroz/ProcessesMonitor/blob/master/Templates/3.png)

-If user enter the Id, so only one process will be added:
+If user enters the Id, so only one process will be added:

 ![Image alt](https://github.com/YevheniiMoroz/ProcessesMonitor/blob/master/Templates/4.png)